tmforum-oda/oda-canvas/installation/README.md

 kubectl get crd components.oda.tmforum.org -o jsonpath='{.spec.versions[?(@.served==true)].name}'
 ```

 It will return the versions of components the canvas supports.
-A canvas should support N-2 versions of a component i.e. for the `v1beta4` canvas, it will support components that are v1beta4, v1beta3, v1beta2 (and v1beta1 with a deprecation warning).
+A canvas should support N-2 versions of a component i.e. for the `v1` canvas, it will support components that are v1, v1beta4, v1beta3 (and v1beta2 with a deprecation warning).

 We will test the Reference Implementation Canvas against a range of kubernetes versions and on a number of different deployments.